upspring/neo4j_model.cr/README.md

 Current status: Give it a try!
 Just don't use in production.
 There's no test suite yet and I am very new to Crystal (coming over from Ruby).

 The goal for now is to layer just enough property and association functionality on top of [neo4j.cr](https://github.com/jgaskins/neo4j.cr) so that I can build a simple PoC app that talks to an existing database.
+Inspired by ActiveNode/[Neo4j.rb](https://github.com/neo4jrb/neo4j) (although I haven't yet figured out how to implement their killer query builder that can dive down through layers of associations).

 Implemented so far: